speedyplane2247/ShrekBot/commands.md

-sh!spoilify  : When your text needs to be c o n c e a l e d sh!dice      : Leave it to luck sh!clone     : Clone your words - like echo sh!skin      : Downloads Minecraft skins sh!youtube   : Searches for YouTube videos sh!wikipedia : Describes your search on Wikipedia sh!servers   : Info about servers ShrekBot is in
+sh!spoilify  : When your text needs to be c o n c e a l e d sh!dice      : Leave it to luck sh!clone     : Clone your words - like echo sh!minecraft : Shows MC info and skin sh!youtube   : Searches for YouTube videos sh!wikipedia : Describes your search on Wikipedia sh!servers   : Info about servers ShrekBot is in